Great performances in a historic setting

 RSVP to save your seats!

 Seats are not assigned - it's first come, first pick - but we'll save seats for reservation-holders until showtime at 7 p.m.
 Any unclaimed seats will then be open to patrons on the stand-by list and/or walk-ups.
+If your plans should change, please let us know so we can release your seats and accommodate other music-lovers.

 The Fanwood Performance series is a presentation of

-Mayor Colleen Mahr and the
+Mayor Colleen Mahr,

-Fanwood Borough Cultural Arts Council.
+the Fanwood Borough Cultural Arts Council

 This arts program is made possible in part by a